 Bags are useful and, in general, healthier, but they have environmental repercussions.
 Bagless vacuums are more environmentally friendly, however, they are inconvenient.

-So, bagged vacuums are cleaner and simpler to manoeuvre, but throwaway bags are bad for the environment.
-We can’t say which is superior.
+So, bagged vacuums are cleaner and simpler to maneuver, but throwaway bags are bad for the environment.
+I can’t say which is superior.
 This is a question of personal taste.

 Whether you use a bag or not, you should consider the capacity of your vacuum.
 The more it can clean, the less it will need to be maintained.

-If it includes disposable bags, you will use less of them, making them slightly greener.
+If it includes disposable bags, well use less of them, making them slightly greener.
 You won’t have to empty it as frequently if it doesn’t have a bag.
 But keep in mind that there will be more dirt to toss out when you do.

 The more cleaning you have to do, the more attachments you’ll need.
 You don’t have to go all out and buy every add-on known to man, but there are a few you shouldn’t pass up.